SaigoTora/TicTacToe/README.md

 2. Press **F5** to run the project in debug mode, or select **"Run without debugging"** (**Ctrl + F5**) for a normal run.

 # Instructions for use
-1. When you start the game, a start form opens, where you need to enter your game nickname and select an initial avatar.
+1. When you start the game, the start form will appear.
+Enter your game nickname and choose an initial avatar.
-2. After clicking the **"Ready"** button, the game menu will open, in which the following options are available:
+2. After clicking the "Ready" button, the game menu will open.
+The following options will be available:
-   - **Start the game** — start a new match.
+   - **Play** — start a new game against the bot.
-   - **Select game parameters** — adjust the bot difficulty, number of rounds, and other parameters.
+   - **Select Game Parameters** — configure bot difficulty, number of rounds, and game mode for playing with the bot.
+   - **Single PC** — play a two-player game on a single PC.
+   - **Local Game** — start a game on a local network.
    - **Profile** — view and change personal information.
-   - **Shop** — purchase in-game items for earned coins.
+   - **Shop** — purchase in-game items using earned coins.

 That's all.
 Good luck and have fun!